24 Hours of Spa (motorcycle race)

 The 24 Heures de Spa-Francorchamps Motos (previously called 24 Heures de Liège moto) is a motorcycle endurance race held annually since 1971 on the Circuit de Spa-Francorchamps, Francorchamps, Stavelot, Wallonia, Belgium and is part of the Endurance FIM World Championship.

-In 2024 the race will be run in 8 hours format.
+From 2024, the race has been run in 8 hours format.

 History

 The inaugural event took place on August 28 and 29, 1971 on the Zolder circuit.
 The competition took place on two different circuits: